 While traditional screening (KUB) are performed later in pregnancy and may require multiple office visits2, Harmony can deliver clear answers as early as the first trimester with a single blood draw.

 - A maternal blood sample is taken at week ten of pregnancy, or later.
-Sample is sent to the laboratory in Göteborg for transit to the United States.
+Sample is sent to Life Genomics laboratory in Gothenburg for analysis.

-- DNA in the sample is analyzed using proprietary Harmony technology in the United States.
+- DNA in the sample is analysed using proprietary Harmony technology.

 - Test results are reported to your healthcare provider.

 The Harmony Prenatal Test gives clear answers about the risk to your pregnancy of trisomies 21 (Down syndrome), 18, and 13.